tanmaya00879/FLIPKART-SHOPPING-APP/README.md

 # FLIPKART-SHOPPING-APP
-It is a flipkart shopping mobile app which you see mobile rate and it feature
+It is a flipkart shopping mobile app which you see mobile rate and it feature with using react ajax method